Martin Fröst: Genesis (2015)

 Genesis is a program of works from a millennium of music history, starting with Greek music of the 2nd century (Mesomedes) to compositions by Hildegard von Bingen, Telemann, Piazzolla, Messiaen, Lutoslawski and Hillborg, to name a few.
 In between folk music by Bartók and klezmer dances by Goran Fröst.
 Old and new music and music from all over the world are combined.
-"It’s all connected, and the music also reflects people", says Fröst.
+"Its all connected, and the music also reflects people", says Fröst.

-The performance lasts approx. 1:42 h.
+The performance lasts ~1:42 h.

 Retropia (2018)

 Retropia, Retro and Utopia, looking back, but also designing future forms of music.
 In the retrospect, we hear the overture to Mozart's Marriage of Figaro, followed by Beethoven's Fourth Symphony.
 The present of music depicts: Exodus: Departure for solo clarinet (premiere) by the Russian born composer Victoria Borisova-Ollas, who lives in Sweden, Angelus novus for chamber orchestra by the Swedish composer Jacob Mühlrad and Nomadia for clarinet and chamber orchestra by Göran and Martin Fröst, while the future is hinted at in Emerge for clarinet, orchestra and gestrument by Jesper Nordin.
 Motion sensors on the clarinet ensure that every movement Fröst is converted into music.
 "In Emerge me and Martin have been trying to find the future of music, blend technology through my technology gestrument – gesture-instrument – where you can play on a virtual orchestra while playing on his clarinet and conducting the live orchestra and to find new ways of expression," says Nordin.

 Fröst: "The piece provides a gestrument, it is called 'Space in the Air' and contains music DNA.
 When I touch the air, it turns into sound, created by an infrared camera.
 I can play with my fingers in the air, for which I need a choreographer for the movements.
 And that, too, is a kind of future for music.
 At the beginning of the piece I say, where does the music go?
 Can I feel it?
 Is it going to the future?
 Can I touch her?
 And then I literally put my hand in the air between me and the audience and suddenly there is a sound.
 So it is a conversation between me, the gestrument, the room and the orchestra behind me.
 It's actually pretty exciting."

 The premiere was on 18 May 2018 in Stockholm.
 The performance lasts approx. 1:45 hours with the addition of the Klezmer dance No. 2 for clarinet and string orchestra by Göran Fröst.